Logistics managers oversee and liaise with colleagues to ensure stock is maintained and moved efficiently.

 - preparing paperwork for regulatory bodies

 Working hours can vary depending on the industry and the type of employer.
-Some jobs can require working evenings and weekends, and others involve shift-work and on-call duties.
+Some jobs require working evenings and weekends, while some involve shift work and on-call duties.

-Vacancies are advertised by TARGETjobs, careers services and occasionally recruitment agencies, or in national newspapers and specialist publications such as Logistics and Transport Focus and Logistics, Transport Appointments Bulletin and their respective websites.
+Vacancies are advertised by TARGETjobs, careers services and occasionally recruitment agencies, or in national newspapers and specialist publications such as the Chartered Institute of Logistics and Transport’s (CILT) Focus magazine and Logistics and Supply Chain (as well as their respective websites).
+Professional bodies, such as CILT, often have jobs boards on their websites too.